Operata MCP Server

 Available Tools

-The Operata MCP Server provides seven tools for accessing your data:
+The Operata MCP Server provides nine tools for accessing your data:

 get_schema